 With more than 22 years of experience in pharmaceutical licensing, he has established an extensive network of licensing contacts at pharmaceutical and biotechnology companies in the United States, Europe and Japan as well as at Technology Transfer Offices in universities and research institutes in the U.S., Canada, Europe, Israel and Australia.
 Dr. Siuta received his Bachelor of Arts Degree in Chemistry from Hunter College of The City University of New York and his Ph.D. in Organic Chemistry from Fordham University.

-Administrative CoordinatorSince joining the TB Alliance in September of 2013, Zaid Tanvir has supported the administrative needs of External Affairs, Market Access, Pediatrics, Business Development, and Drug Discovery.
-More recently, he continues to support Drug Discovery and Business Development Departments while taking on a role as Coordinator for the Stop TB Partnership’s Working Group on New TB Drugs (WGND).
-In his role as coordinator, Zaid supports the WGND’s primary goals to track the global TB pipeline; to incite collaboration and serve as a venue for interaction among partners on a global stage working at all levels of TB drug R&D; and to provide resources to its members to accelerate TB drug development.
+In his role as Secretariat for WGND, Zaid develops and executes the program’s portfolio of initiatives, engaging with a global community of TB drug development stakeholders.
+WGND’s primary goals to track the global TB pipeline; to incite collaboration and serve as a venue for interaction among partners on a global stage working at all levels of TB drug R&D; and to provide resources to its members to accelerate TB drug development.
+In previous roles, Zaid has supported the administrative needs of External Affairs, Market Access, Pediatrics, Business Development, and Drug Discovery.
 Zaid comes to TB Alliance after completing a Masters of Science in Biology at American University, where his research focus was neurophysiology.

 Senior Director, BiologyIn her position as Senior Director, Biology Dr. Upton is responsible for evaluating, building and overseeing discovery and preclinical development projects and preclinical initiatives.
 Dr. Upton joined the TB Alliance in September 2007, serving initially as Scientific Liaison to the Stop TB Partnership Working Group on New Drugs and joining Research and Development in 2008.
 Prior to joining TB Alliance, Dr. Upton developed expertise on the microbiology, molecular biology and biochemistry of Mycobacterium tuberculosis, through academic research.
 Dr. Upton worked for five years as a Postdoctoral Research Associate at the Rockefeller University, where her research focused on evaluating the importance of metabolic pathways to Mycobacterium tuberculosis during infection and identifying potential targets for drugs to treat persistent TB.
 A native of England, Dr. Upton received her Ph.D. from Oxford University for work towards understanding how Mycobacterium tuberculosis becomes resistant to the cornerstone drug, isoniazid.
 Dr. Upton holds a B.A. in Molecular and Cellular Biochemistry from Oxford University.